fezamba/fezamba/README.md

 **`Software Developer`**

 Developer and Information Systems undergraduate at UNIRIO.
 With a multidisciplinary profile, I seek solutions that integrate development and infrastructure.
-I have experience in frontend, backend, automation, systems architecture, ERPs, and data analysis.
+I have experience in frontend, backend, automation, systems architecture, ERPs, and agile methodologies.

 ### 📊 Statistics